kellyschu/pizza-menu.react/README.md

 - **Pizza Selection**: Browse through a variety of delicious pizzas.
 - **Toppings Customization**: Customize your pizza by selecting your favorite toppings.
 - **Order Placement**: Place your order easily and enjoy your customized pizza.

+## Sample Link

+Check out the site [here](https://ultimatepizzaco.netlify.app/) for more information.